mwaltman/TextSplit/README.md

 - Supports importing from txt files, where a delimiter string is used to divide the txt file into separate slides.
 Also supports saving to txt files.
 Automated importing and exporting is possible with the sync functionality.

 # Wiki
-The documentation for this tool can be found in the [Wiki section](https://github.com/mwaltman/TextSplit/wiki) of this repository.
+The documentation for TextSplit can be found in the [Wiki section](https://github.com/mwaltman/TextSplit/wiki) of this repository.

 # Download for Windows
 The latest version (v2.0) can be downloaded here: